 The legal doctrine of adverse possession allows a trespasser to establish a claim over another person's property through extended use, if the trespasser also meets various other legal requirements.
 One of these is that the trespasser's possession be "hostile" (as well as continuous, actual, exclusive, and open and notorious.)
 But how "hostile" do a trespasser's actions need to be?
 Must the trespasser be angry or unpleasant with the true property owner?

-The answer is no. "Hostility" does not mean malice or ill will.
+The short answer is no. "Hostility" does not mean malice or ill will.
 In the adverse possession context, "hostility" means that the individual claiming possession of a disputed piece of land must demonstrate to a court that their possession is an actual invasion of, or infringement upon, the true owner's property rights.
 We'll discuss some of the nuances below, including how:

 Imagine that you build a fence, honestly believing that you're building it at the border of your yard.
 Three decades pass.
 Your neighbor then discovers that your fence was actually built two feet into his property, meaning that you've spent the past 30 years living with a slightly wider yard than you held legal title to.

-Even though you didn't realize at the time that you were building the fence on your neighbor's property, your possession of that area of land might still be considered "hostile" within the meaning of your state's law, because your use infringed directly on his property rights.
+Even though you didn't realize at the time that you were building the fence on your neighbor's property, your possession of that area of land might still be considered "hostile" within the meaning of your state's law, because your use infringed directly on your neighbor's property rights.
 In short, the element of hostility can be found even though the possession occurred inadvertently or by mistake.

 A claim of ownership through adverse possession will not succeed when the trespasser actually had the authority to be on the premises.
 A trespasser who uses land by permission from the owner can never gain title by adverse possession, no matter how long that use might continue.

 In other words, if your friend tells you that you can swim in his backyard pond whenever you like, and you do so for decades, while he never uses it at all, you can't succeed on an adverse possession claim.
 There's no hostility, since you were given express permission.